 Speaking of the LGBTQ community, Karen’s coming out as a lesbian in the movie is adequately handled.
 To its credit, the movie doesn’t erase how Chinese culture often views homosexuality and how that affects LGBTQ people of Chinese heritage in their decision on whether or not to go public with their sexual identities.
 Emma is a very open-minded and tolerant person, whose only problem with Karen coming out is Emma’s wrong assumption that Karen told someone else before she told Emma.

-However, there are some not-very-well-written moments, such as when butch Karen initially tries to scare off the biker guys by saying that she’s Bruce Lee.
+However, there are some moments that are not very well-written, such as when butch Karen initially tries to scare off the biker guys by saying that she’s Bruce Lee.
 It’s supposed to be funny, but it comes across as lazy pandering to stereotypes.
 The jokes in the movie mostly fall flat.
 And there’s some tacked-on sentimentality at the end that is monotonously predictable.

 Of the cast members, only Lu and Pasdar are able to deliver their lines with any believability.
 The rest of the principal cast members are amateurish and often say their lines in awkward and wooden tones.
 Krusiec is the absolute worst in this movie’s acting, and it doesn’t help that Mary is the most irritating character in the film.
 Even an experienced actor such as Fisher (who is American in real life) embarrasses herself with an Irish accent that’s not credible at all and sometimes sounds Scottish.